Even though I don't consider myself that crafty a person, these are simple to do and give great results!

 How Do I Begin?

 Originally I apprenticed under a papermaker, and I was intrigued.
-Then I found that started me on making paper more seriously.
-It has beautiful projects and easy-to-follow instructions with a lot of detailed information, but at the same time, it is accessible to someone with no papermaking experience. this book
+Then I found this book that started me on making paper more seriously.
+It has beautiful projects and easy-to-follow instructions with a lot of detailed information, but at the same time, it is accessible to someone with no papermaking experience.

 Papermaking is easy—there's a little skill development in "couching" the paper that is perhaps best learned by apprenticing under a skilled papermaker—but papermaking has all the pleasure of playing in mud, with none of the mess.
 And the best thing is, you can make this medieval craft out of recycled paper—junk mail, old records—or any plant material, such as fallen leaves, onion skins, yard waste, whatever you find on your walks.
 You can even make the mould and deckle, drying racks, and the paper press at home from old stuff lying around.
 Whether you use it for stationery, as wallpaper, to cover boxes, or make gift bags, cards, or tags, you'll find that handmade paper is a highly affordable luxury!